S4ntila/WireTransfer/README.md

-# Telegram Currency Exchange Bot
+# Telegram Currency Exchange Bot (v0.1.3)

-A Telegram bot for EUR/RUB currency exchange that allows users to check current rates, get exchange instructions, and submit exchange requests.
-The bot features an admin notification system and user-friendly inline keyboards.
+A Telegram bot for EUR/RUB currency exchange that allows users to check current rates, get exchange instructions, submit exchange requests, and write reviews.
+The bot features an admin notification system, anti-spam protection, and user-friendly interface with custom keyboards.

 ## Features